 Posit hypotheses of causal relationships between phenomena

-Understand how statistics helps verify or refute causal relationships
+Use statistics to verify or refute statistical relationships

 The timetable is available on the BA International Studies website.

 Mode of instruction